Criteria for Foster Carers

 Applicants may be in work or not.

-Applicants will be required to have a full medical and undergo any further tests/checks that may be required by the Fostering Panel's Medical Adviser.
-The Medical Adviser will advise on the applicants' ability, from a health point of view, to meet the needs of a child who is fostered.
-Any comments or advice given by the Medical Adviser must be taken seriously by the applicants and will be addressed during the assessment process.
+Applicants will be required to have a full medical and undergo any further tests/checks that may be required.
+Any medical advice given must be taken seriously by the applicants and will be addressed during the assessment process.

 Applicants are expected to positively promote a healthy life-style which will enable a child to reach his or her full potential.
 This would encompass attention to nutrition, exercise, routine and hygiene.